Return to School FAQs

 What will happen if my child is upset coming into school?

-The measures in place, have changed from those in place prior to the Summer Break in response to falling infection rates.
 As we would normally do, a member of staff from your child's bubble will help escort your child to class.
 Unfortunately, you will not be able to enter the building to help settle them but we can call you later to reassure you that they are settled and happy.

 Will I still be able to visit the school office?

 We request parents/carers avoid visiting the office and communicate by email or telephone if at all possible.
 However if you do need to visit the office, only one family group will be able to enter the foyer at a time and you will be asked to stand behind the taped area.
+You will also need to wear a mask to enter the foyer.

 What if I have 2 children attending with different drop off times and/or in a different location?

-If your child is mature enough to wait by themselves in their classes' queue, please leave them there and accompany your younger child to their line.
+If your child is mature enough to wait by themselves in their queue, please leave them there and accompany your younger child to their line.

 All of the Infant children are assembling in the same area so it should be possible to supervise your children whilst they line up by their class.
 If you need to, you may wait with your child but please ensure that you remain 2 metres from other adults.